 A Career in the Long-term Care Sector

-A career in long-term care can be challenging but rewarding.
-It requires having a significant amount of commitment, empathy, and patience to work with clients and families in distress.
+The role can be challenging but rewarding.
+It requires having a significant amount of commitment, empathy, and patience to work with clients and their families.

 It could be right for you if you: